mschandana16/mschandana16.github.io/README.md

 **Others**

-I'm actively contributing to open-source projects, and have contributed to the following so far:
+I love contributing to open-source projects, and have contributed to the following so far:
 - GDSC repos
 - Appwrite
 - Illa-builder
+- Hacktoberfest

 I'm also working on building an efficient clone of ChatGPT.